Bitstream Generation

 Given packing, placement, and routing result, we can finally write the

-.
-You can see more details about bsb
+format.
+You can see more details about bsb and bsbuilder in the

 BSB-Format section.